 You may even do everything properly, except for judging how long your back can hold on doing the exercise.
 The goals you set may be too ambitious.
 That is why you force yourself to row for a long time, and that results in muscle pain.
 Your back is the first muscle group that will react to the extra stress.

-If you are experiencing back pain, it is vital to stop exercising immediately.
+If you’re experiencing back pain, it is important to stop exercising immediately.
 Monitor the pain you feel for several days, and see if there is any improvement.
-As long as you are in pain, you shouldn’t exercise on the machine.
+As long as you’re in pain, you shouldn’t exercise on the machine.

 Feel free to do crunches, sit-ups, and other exercises that do not burden your back muscles.
 It is critical to let them heal to avoid any long-term back issues.

 You can help your back pain by stretching regularly, too.
-That means before and after working out on them, but also during the recovery process.
+That means not only before and after working out, but also during the recovery process.

-If you are wondering could a rowing machine bad for your back, the bad news is that it can be, but you could minimize the risk if you exercise properly.
-I suggest give it a go, you might be pleasantly surprised!
+If you’ve wondered whether a rowing machine could be bad for your back, the bad news is that it could be, but you can minimize the risk if you exercise properly and perform the strokes correctly.
+I suggest you give it a go, you might be pleasantly surprised!